 I’m one of those parents who believes you can’t deprive kids (or any humans for that matter) of junk food entirely.
 I’ll let her have it about once a month so she grows up healthy and not hating me for the deprivation of such a basic childhood experience as the happy meal.
 Seems like a win-win to me.

 Update: lunch time!

-I’ve ordered the Seize of the Day, which is salmon served with spinach and brown rice, and that carrot-beet-apple-ginger juice.
+I’ve gone back to Health 101 and ordered the Seize of the Day, which is salmon served with spinach and brown rice, and that carrot-beet-apple-ginger juice.
 This crazy concoction is actually quite good.
 The spicy ginger is something I personally enjoy, but if you didn’t I imagine you would simply leave that ingredient out.

 Looking around, I see people being served generous salads on large bowl-like plates with all kinds of colorful goodies: bright purple juliennes of beet, crispy orange camote (sweet potato) wedges, dark green broccoli and light, crispy lettuce.